Nanny Question: What do I do – I didn’t get a W-2?

 Nanny incorrectly given Form 1099 MISC:

 We are presuming at this point you have already gone through the steps outlined above and your employer will not change their mind.
-New for 2007, the IRS has introduced Form Form 8919 Uncollected Social Security and Medicare Taxes on Wages.
+You will want to use Form 8919 Uncollected Social Security and Medicare Taxes on Wages.
 Line 1 of this form requires information about your employer that you can pull directly from the Form 1099MISC they gave you.
 Your Reason Code is G, and you will need to submit a Form SS-8 Determination of Worker Status (see sample) on or before the date you file your income tax return.

 IMPORTANT!
 Line 1 (f) instructions: Must be the sum of cash wages and employee Social Security and Medicare paid by employer.
 (IF Cash Wages = $10,000, calculate as Cash Wage plus [Cash Wage * 7.65%], with Gross Wages of $10,765.00).
 Repeat this on lines 6.
 STOP THERE!
 Mark boldly through lines 9 – 13 “SEE ATTACHED STATEMENT”.